 To reduce simulation times and use the consistent configuration, the high bit depth and high bit rate CTC also introduce some configuration changes for low QP range to enable / disable certain tools and limit the maximum size of partitioning.
 Following tools will be disabled for low QP range test only.

-Disable LMCS for HLG, PQ and SVT
+Disable LFNST, LMCS, BCW, MMVD, SMVD, Geo, BIO, DMVR, Affine, ISP, but encourage testing of tool-on configurations in the CE / other contributions.

-Disable BCW, MMVD, SMVD, Geo, BIO, DMVR, Affine, ISP, but encourage testing of tool-on configurations in the CE / other contributions.
+Disable temporal filtering.

 These changes are included in the file cfg/hbd/hbd.cfg which shall be used.